-Metro-Vancouver recently put forward a proposal to by forested and waterfront land on Bowen Island to create a campground with 100 sites.
-With this proposal comes the potential for habitat degradation due to an increase in stress on the land from human activity.
+Metro-Vancouver recently purchased forested and waterfront land on Bowen Island to create a campground with 100 sites.
+With the addition of the campground comes the potential for habitat degradation due to an increase in stress on the land from human activity.
 The proposed area is a kilometer square piece of land adjacent to Josephine Creek.
 To ensure proper protection is placed on the streams who could potentially be impacted by this increase in human activity, there is a need for baseline data that will show if the stream is considered fish-bearing.